The best hiking boots for plantar fasciitis are numerous, but if you’re in a rush, our top choice goes to the Salomon Men’s Quest 4D 2 GTX.

 - Stiletto heels: Raising your foot into an unnatural angle puts a strain on your plantar fascia.
 We know they look pretty, but that doesn’t cut it.

-- Flip flops or ballet flats: This footwear offers zero support, which is the opposite of what you need.
+- Flip flops or ballet flats: This footwear offers zero arch or heel support, which is the opposite of what you need.

 - Worn out or brand-new shoes: Worn soles and shoes that are stiff are both hard on plantar fasciitis.
 For newly-purchased footwear, give yourself a chance to wear it in slowly before taking up a whole day in them.